-Although the purchase and use of jammers is not allowed in most countries, it appears to be no problem to get illegal drone jammers via Chinese suppliers.
-This is shown by research by the magazine Engineering & Technology.
-Without asking critical questions, a supplier was willing to send two drone jammers in parts to addresses in Germany and the UK from China.
+Although the purchase and use of jammers is not allowed in most Countries, it appears to be no problem to get illegal drone jammers via Chinese suppliers.
+This is shown in research by the magazine Engineering & Technology.
+Without asking critical questions, a supplier was willing to send two drone jammers in parts to addresses in Germany, the UK, and China.

 Illegal drone jammers bought on Chinese trading platform

 As the use of drones increases and the unmanned aircraft sometimes fly in places where they are not allowed, so too are concerns about possible misuse.
 This has led to a vibrant industry in anti-Drone Technology, including the development of jammers – drone jammers – that block or even take over the pilot’s control signal.